tbilloud/gate-pixel/README.md

 ## [napari/opengate conflict]

 Napari and OpenGate use the same QT backends (PyQt5), which causes conflicts.
-Using Qt-based code (e.g. napari) and gate in the same script leads to warning/crashes.
+Using Qt-based code (e.g. napari) and gate in the same script leads to warnings and crashes.

 ### Ubuntu